abdul07azeem/VSD-RISC-V-CHIP-TAPEOUT-WEEK1/Day1/README.md

-# Day 1: Introduction to Verilog RTL Design and Synthesis
+# Day 1: Introduction to Verilog RTL Design and Synthesis.(./Day1)

 Welcome to **Day 1** of the RISC-V CHIP TAPEOUT PROGRAM!
 Today, we will explore the fundamentals of **digital design, simulation and synthesis** using open-source tools.